-Plus the birth control series is wrapping up!
+Plus the birth control series is wrapping up (click here for the book I wrote on the topic)!
 Today, the copper IUD.
 Remaining are sponges and diaphrams and female condoms, and the fertility awareness method.

 IUD stands for intra-uterine device.
 An IUD is a small, T-shaped bit of plastic that a trained doctor inserts into the uterus, and which can be inserted at any time a woman is not pregnant.
 An IUD implant can run as high as 1000 dollars, but it can last up to 12 years.

 As of 2002, says the WHO, the IUD was used by as many as 160 million women worldwide.